sungnga/react-revents/README.md

   - In the Header element, add a conditional to display one or the other
   - `<Header content={selectedEvent ?
 'Edit the event' : 'Create new event'} />`

+**5. Updating an event**
+- We can update an event in the events state by check the updatedEvent id with the event id in the events state.
+If it matches, we can update the event with the new values.
+Write a method to handle the update event
+- In EventDashboard.jsx file:
+  - Write a handleUpdateEvent method that updates an event in the events state based on the event id.
+Also sets the selectedEvent back to null and closes the form
+    - Use the setEvents() method to set the events state with the updated event, if the updatedEvent id matches with the event id in the events state
+    - Use the selectEvent() method to set the selectedEvent state back to null
+    ```javascript
+    function handleUpdateEvent(updatedEvent) {
+      setEvents(
+        events.map((evt) => (evt.id === updatedEvent.id ? updatedEvent : evt))
+      );
+      selectEvent(null);
+    }
+    ```
+  - Pass down this handleUpdateEvent method as updateEvent props to the EventForm child component
+    - `<EventForm updateEvent={handleUpdateEvent} />`
+- In EventForm.jsx file:
+  - Receive the updateEvent props as an argument from EventDashboard parent component and destructure it
+    - `export default function EventForm({ updateEvent }) {...}`
+  - In the handleFormSubmit() method:
+    - Use a ternary operator to check if selectedEvent state is not null
+    - If it's not null, call the updateEvent() method.
+What we give to the method is the all the current values in selectedEvent state, plus the updated values that's replacing the values in selectedEvent state
+    - If it's null, then call the createEvent() method
+    ```javascript
+    function handleFormSubmit() {
+      selectedEvent
+        ? updateEvent({ ...selectedEvent, ...values })
+        : createEvent({
+            ...values,
+            id: cuid(),
+            hostedBy: 'Bob',
+            attendees: [],
+            hostPhotoURL: '/assets/user.png'
+          });
+      setFormOpen(false);
+    }
+    ```